 - Is the FAFSA required?

-- Forty-six of the 100 largest state financial aid programs are disbursed on the basis of financial need only.
-Eighteen use merit-based criteria.
-Fourteen are awarded based on a combination of need and merit.
-Twenty-two use other eligibility criteria, such as military status or intended profession.
+- Forty-nine of the 100 largest state financial aid programs are disbursed based on financial need only.
+Seventeen use only merit-based criteria.

 RESOURCE TYPE: 50-State Comparison